 Journalism

-The Department of Journalism builds degrees on seven core courses and numerous discipline-specific electives to personalize each student’s journalism experience.
-A list of Journalism faculty and staff can be viewed on the department website.
+The Journalism concentration within the Bachelor of Arts in Mass Communication is built on seven core courses, complemented by a variety of discipline-specific electives that allow students to tailor their journalism experience.
+A list of Journalism faculty and staff can be found on the program website.

 - Overview of requirements: 120 credit hours (crs) required for completion